LAX - ORL

 The average price of all round-trip flights from Los Angeles to Orlando clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Orlando on a Wednesday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Sunday is the most expensive day to fly from Los Angeles to Orlando.
-For your return ticket, we recommend flying on a Thursday and avoiding Mondays for the best deals.
+For your return ticket, we recommend flying on a Thursday and avoiding Sundays for the best deals.

 What is the cheapest month to fly from Los Angeles to Orlando?